magnudry/Master-deg/README.md

 # Master-deg
-Any code created for the master's degree.
+Any code and data created for the master's degree.